Gaeto95/tosreader/README.md

 ## ⚠️ Disclaimer

-Terms TL;DR is designed for educational purposes and provides general insights about legal documents.
+SubClause is designed for educational purposes and provides general insights about legal documents.
 The analysis is powered by AI and should not be considered legal advice.
 For important legal decisions, always consult with a qualified attorney.

 ## 🙏 Acknowledgments